maybebyte/anthesis/index.md

    them makes me happy.
 The pursuit and dissemination of knowledge is in itself meaningful to me.

-This site and others like it are a missing link in my mind--a way to foster thought, expression, and community.
+This site and others like it are a missing link--a way to foster thought, expression, and community.
 A place where human connection can exist and flourish without some company designing to line their pockets with it.
 A gentle yet steadfast act of defiance against